 At the time, Truman hadn’t yet aged like a fine wine in history books and the Democrats hoped to nominate popular war hero Dwight Eisenhower, aka “Ike,” as their candidate.
 Ike was a centrist and wasn’t sure at first which party he’d belong to were he to become a politician, but he eventually accepted the Republican nomination.
 As NATO commander, he also wanted to displace potential GOP candidate Robert Taft because he saw him as too isolationist.
-Ike saw the early Cold War as the wrong time for American to turn inward again, the way it had after World War I, and Taft wasn’t a NATO fan.
+Ike saw the early Cold War as the wrong time for America to turn inward again, the way it had after World War I, and Taft wasn’t a NATO fan.